devzendo/digimorse/README.md

 decoder.
 That's all for now.
 It's all text-mode running in a console, no GUI yet.
 You can query the audio devices, and set them in configuration.
 Configuration is stored in a TOML file that you have to hand-edit.

-Next: Finish the source encoder loopback demo.
+Currently: Finishing the source encoder loopback demo.

 In active development:
 * Building the keyer - straight key is done; paddles are out of scope for now.